journal-club/wiki-data/news/fests/pearl-18.md

 # Pre-fest
 [Click here](/news/fests/pearl-18/pre-fest) to have a detailed look of the magazine,**"Fernweh-A Craving to Travel".**
 # Post-fest
-Yet to come .
-Stay tuned.
+Yet to be released.
+Stay tuned for more!